 Contact: Michele Ison, Executive Director – [email protected] – 270-852-6557

-Birthright of Owensboro – Birthright is a non-profit, non-political, interdenominational organization offering an alternative to abortion and services to those experiencing a crisis pregnancy.
-All services are free and confidential.
-Caring, non-judgmental office volunteers are needed to answer calls and greet clients Monday-Friday, 8:00 am to 12:00 noon.
-Birthright is located at 512 W. 7th Street.
+Birthright, located at 512 W. 7th Street, is a non-profit, non-political, interdenominational organization offering an alternative to abortion.
+Free, confidential services are available for those experiencing a crisis pregnancy.
+Caring, non-judgmental volunteers are needed to answer calls and greet clients Monday-Friday, 8:00 am to 12:00 noon.

 Contact: Terri LaHugh – 270-926-7561 – www.birthright.org